High-Accuracy Temporal Prediction via Experimental Quantum Reservoir Computing in Correlated Spins

 where $e^{\tau \mathcal{L}_{H}}$ denotes the propagator for evolution over duration $\tau$, and $\mathcal{U}_{s_k} [\rho] = U_{s_k} \rho U^{\dagger}_{s_k}$ represents the unitary channel used to encode the classical input $s_k$.
 In spin systems, two dominant relaxation processes are longitudinal relaxation (with time constant $T_1$), which drives the system toward thermal equilibrium via energy dissipation, and transverse relaxation (with time constant $T_2$), which causes coherence decay through phase randomization \cite{levitt2008spin}.
 These processes correspond to generalized amplitude damping and dephasing channels, respectively \cite{nielsen2001quantum}.
-Our results indicate that $T_1$ relaxation plays a pivotal role in ensuring QRC performance (see Supplementary Material \cite{supp}), in agreement with recent numerical studies \cite{domingo2023taking, kubota2023temporal, monzani2024leveraging}.
+Our results indicate that $T_1$ relaxation plays a pivotal role in ensuring QRC performance (see Supplemental Material \cite{supp}), in agreement with recent numerical studies \cite{domingo2023taking, kubota2023temporal, monzani2024leveraging}.
 By incorporating inevitable relaxation as a computational resource, our method overcomes coherence time limitations and eliminates the need for qubit resets, enabling prolonged experimental temporal processing with minimal control.

 Despite the rich dynamics of quantum reservoirs, the information processing capacity of a dynamical system is fundamentally limited by the number of independent readout functions \cite{dambre2012information}.
 While quantum systems provide access to an exponentially large state space, extracting complete information through state tomography becomes increasingly challenging for large systems, particularly when high-order correlations are involved \cite{nielsen2001quantum}.
-Consequently, most existing schemes focus on extracting local observable information like $\langle \sigma_z^i \rangle$ \cite{chen2020temporal, suzuki2022natural, kubota2023temporal, yasuda2023quantum, monzani2024leveraging}, which capture only a small subset of the reservoir's degrees of freedom, thus failing to fully exploit its computational potential.
+Consequently, most existing schemes rely on measuring local observables like $\langle \sigma_z^i \rangle$ \cite{chen2020temporal, suzuki2022natural, kubota2023temporal, yasuda2023quantum, monzani2024leveraging}, which capture only a small subset of the reservoir's degrees of freedom, thus failing to fully exploit its computational potential.